theopenlane/core/jsonschema/api-docs.md

 <a name="servergraphpool"></a>
 ### server\.graphpool: object

-PondPool contains the settings for the goroutine pool
+PoolConfig contains the settings for the goroutine pool

 **Properties**